openebs/website/docs/versioned_docs/version-4.1.x/user-guides/upgrades.md

 ## Replicated Storage

-This section describes the Replicated Storage upgrade from OpenEBS Umbrella chart 3.x to OpenEBS 4.1.0.
+This section describes the Replicated Storage upgrade from OpenEBS Umbrella chart 3.x to OpenEBS 4.1.1.

-1. Start the helm upgrade process with the new chart, i.e. 4.1.0 by using the below command:
+1. Start the helm upgrade process with the new chart, i.e. 4.1.1 by using the below command:

 :::caution
-Disable the partial rebuild during the upgrade from specific versions of OpenEBS (3.7.0, 3.8.0, 3.9.0 and 3.10.0) to OpenEBS 4.1.0 to ensure data consistency during upgrade.
-Input the value `--set mayastor.agents.core.rebuild.partial.enabled=false` in the **helm upgrade** command.
+Upgrades from 3.x to 4.x require the option `--set mayastor.agents.core.rebuild.partial.enabled=false` in the **helm upgrade** command to ensure data consistency during upgrade.
+Upgrades from 4.x onwards to newer version do not require it.

 This applies to the **kubectl mayastor upgrade** command as well, if you're using the `mayastor/mayastor` chart and not the `openebs/openebs` chart: `kubectl mayastor upgrade --set agents.core.rebuild.partial.enabled=false`
 :::

 ```
+# Add the option --set mayastor.agents.core.rebuild.partial.enabled=false if
+# the source version is a 3.x release.
-helm upgrade openebs openebs/openebs -n openebs -f old-values.yaml --version 4.1.0 \
+helm upgrade openebs openebs/openebs -n openebs -f old-values.yaml --version 4.1.1 \
-  --set mayastor.agents.core.rebuild.partial.enabled=false \
   --set openebs-crds.csi.volumeSnapshots.enabled=false
 ```

 2. Verify that the CRDs, Volumes, Snapshots and StoragePools are unaffected by the upgrade process.

-3. Start the Replicated Storage upgrade process by using the kubectl mayastor plugin v2.7.0.
+3. Start the Replicated Storage upgrade process by using the kubectl mayastor plugin v2.7.1.

 ```
 kubectl mayastor upgrade -n openebs --set 'mayastor.agents.core.rebuild.partial.enabled=false'